 This test poses no known risks for a stool, urine, or sputum sample.
 Taking a blood sample with a needle carries risks that include bleeding, infection, bruising, or feeling dizzy.
 When the needle pricks your arm, you may feel a slight stinging sensation or pain.
 Afterward the site may be slightly sore.

 Talk with your healthcare provider about the possible risks involved in obtaining a sample if the collection procedure is an invasive one, like draining an infection or testing for meningitis.

 Taking prescription antibiotics may result in a false-negative.

 How do I get ready for this test?

-Ask your doctor how you should prepare if you need to have a fluid sample taken from your spine or joints.
+Ask your healthcare provider how you should prepare if you need to have a fluid sample taken from your spine or joints.

 If you have to cough to get mucus from your lungs, you may have to take extra measures when you give a sample.
-Your doctor may suggest that you stop eating one to two hours before the test.
+Your provider may suggest that you stop eating 1 to 2 hours before the test.
 You may also have to rinse your mouth before coughing to give a sample.

 - Taylor, Wanda L, RN, PhD